squaremiledev/asynctransport/README.md

 - no external dependencies, apart from some Agrona data structures

-- purely message driven, with all messages serializable for an audit and replay purposes
+- purely message driven, with all messages optionally serialized for an audit and replay purposes

+- message delineation functionality provided

 - zero allocation in steady state to avoid GC pauses

 - single threaded, single CPU utilisation even for multiple connections

-- low latency with single digit microseconds overhead even at hundreds of thousands messages a second on commodity hardware
+- low latency end to end TCP connection with single digit microseconds overhead for up to hundreds of thousands messages a second on a commodity hardware

+- predictable worst case latency end to end TCP connection for up to millions of messages a second

 - no Java NIO/Socket knowledge necessary to use it efficiently

 - easily extendable, with some extensions under active development (Aeron Cluster, Chronicle Queue, Ring Buffer, TCP endpoints simulators)

 - ideal for event-sourced systems

+- useful for measuring a latency distribution and quality of the network stack between boxes (trcheck tool)

 ## Evaluation